Elsa Lila: 2022–present: Comeback and continued success

 In October 2022, the Albanian national broadcaster, Radio Televizioni Shqiptar (RTSH), reported that Lila was one of 26 artists shortlisted to compete in the 61st edition of Festivali i Këngës with the song "Evita", dedicated to her daughter.
 She emerged victorious, but this time only managed to win the jury vote, and thus could not represent Albania in the Eurovision Song Contest 2023, as Albina & Familja Kelmendi won a separate public vote.

 One of the notable collaborations with Italian conductor Enrico Melozzi after "Evita", was when Lila presented four rearranged songs at his "Un rave classico" concert, part of the Ravenna Festival on July 15, 2023.
-Reflecting that setlist, she, in recent years, has been experimenting with Albanian folk songs, as well as Baroque music, or music within the 17th-18th centuries, using her "natural voice" — she sings in lower, contemporary keys, with the intention of making Baroque music more accessible to the public (as demonstrated by Lila having sung the Stabat Mater (Pergolesi) and selected Vivaldi vocal compositions).
+Reflecting that setlist, she has been experimenting with Albanian folk songs in recent years, as well as Baroque music, or music within the 17th-18th centuries, using her "natural voice" — she sings in lower, contemporary keys, with the intention of making Baroque music more accessible to the public (as demonstrated by Lila having sung the Stabat Mater (Pergolesi) and selected Vivaldi vocal compositions).
 In particular "experimented" rearrangements, lyrics inspired by Albanian poetry have also been used, such as when Lasgush Poradeci's "Dremit liqeri" was adapted to the Adagio movement of Piano Concerto No. 23 (Mozart) or when Fan Noli's "Anës lumenjve" was adapted to Henry Purcell's What Power Art Thou, Who from Below", known as "The Cold Song" for short, from King Arthur (opera).

 On November 1, 2023, Lila returned to the Palace of Congresses to hold a recital concert called Finalmente Elsa, showcasing her material from over two decades.